michalkonecny/polypaver/paver-todo.md

         * how to prove them using PolyPaver

+    * add README to the vc folder

+        * add grammar for vc input language (consider name alternatives?)

+		* add examples (one simple one hard or one with a simple and a hard conclusion?)

+        * how to prove them using PolyPaver

 * DONE tidy up options and their --help documentation

 * DONE add FP sin and cos to the internal language and the SPARK PolyPaver package